Ausdance Peggy van Praagh Choreographic Fellowship

 Key information

-Fellowship amount: $5,000 – $10,000
+Fellowship amount: $10,000

-For: Mid-career choreographers (35 years and over)
+For: Mid-career choreographers (self determined)

 Your application